HomeDashboard

 View in separate window.
 Source: CBS Statline.

 View in separate window.
-Source: Statistics Netherlands, Netherlands Enterprise Agency.
+Source: Statistics Netherlands, Netherlands Enterprise Agency and COVA.

 We distinguish two types of refined product stocks: commercial stocks and strategic stocks.
 Commercial stocks are freely marketable.
 Strategic stocks are maintained in order to be released in case of a major disruption of supplies.
 This is done in accordance with statutory provisions.